ellipsis-ai/ellipsis-ai.github.io/developers/actions/triggers.md

 _Non-matching message:_
 - `@ellipsis fetch the report for today` -- the `$` terminator prevents matching partial text

+#### Case sensitivity

+Case sensitivity is turned off by default.
+To turn it on, add the prefix `(?-i)` to your regular expression.

+- `ABC` -- will match "ABC", "abc", "Abc", etc.
+- `(?-i)ABC` -- will only match "ABC", not "abc" or "Abc"

 ### Collecting inputs with regular expression patterns